Princess Cecilie of Greece and Denmark: Death

 With Prince Louis' wedding approaching, Cecilie and her family went to Frankfurt on 16 November 1937 to board a plane of the Belgian company Sabena which was to take them to London, via a stopover in Ostend where it was planned to pick up two other passengers.
 The small group, which consisted of Cecilie (eight months pregnant), Georg Donatus, their two sons Ludwig (aged 6) and Alexander (aged 4) and the Dowager Grand Duchess Eleonore, was accompanied by Baron Joachim von Riedesel, chosen by Louis to be his witness, and Alice Hahn.
-According to Philip Eade, Cecilie hated taking the plane and she always dressed in black when she made a trip like this.
+According to biographer Philip Eade, Cecilie hated taking the plane and she always dressed in black when she made a trip like this.

 The journey started under normal weather conditions, but a thick fog developed as the plane approached the North Sea.
 Despite the poor visibility, the pilot followed the flight plan and attempted to land at Ostend-Steene airport.
 However, during the maneuver, the aircraft struck the chimney of a factory, causing the destruction of a wing and an engine of the aircraft.
 It then crashed against the roof of a building, before being thrown several metres away and catching fire.
 The accident caused the immediate death of all passengers, including a newborn baby whom Cecilie seemed to have given birth to during the flight.